delacrixmorgan/kingscup-android/README.md

 __c) Multiple Language Support__ 🌏

-Thanks to the overwhelming support from the community, King’s Cup now supports English, Chinese, Portuguese, Dutch and Spanish!
+Thanks to the overwhelming support from the community, King’s Cup now supports all these languages.

-i) Chinese - Wang Ruihao
+❤️ Chinese by Wang Ruihao

-ii) Brazilian Portuguese - Lays Correia
+❤️ Portuguese by Lays Correia

-iii) Dutch - Kasper Nooteboom
+❤️ Dutch by Kasper Nooteboom

-iv) Spanish - Santos Martinez, Gonzo Fernandez
+❤️ Spanish by Santos Martinez and Gonzo Fernandez

+❤️ Finnish by Karim Moubarik

+❤️ French by David Chitchong Thingee

+❤️ German by Roland Stuhler

+❤️ Czech by Michal Matlach

+❤️ Hungarian by Dávid Kardos

+❤️ Filipino by Rexson Bernal

+❤️ Japanese by Yukiko Kimura

 Drop me a message if you are excited to translate and help bring King’s Cup to your native tongue.
 MORE the merrier!